I'm a member

-CTA procedures are complex and involve a series of operations using a rotating team of specialists.
+Composite tissue allotransplantation procedures are complex and involve a series of operations using a rotating team of specialists.
 For face transplantation, the surgery may last 8 to 15 hours.
 Hand transplant surgery typically lasts between 8 and 12 hours.
-In all hand transplants, bone fixation occurred first and this was generally followed by artery and venous repair and then by suture of nerves and/or tendons.
+Bone fixation occurred first, and this was generally followed by artery and venous repair and then by suture of nerves and/or tendons.
 In all surgeries performed to date, the median and ulnar nerves were repaired.
 The radial nerve was reconstructed in about half of the procedures.

-Unlike most solid organ transplantations e.g., kidney and heart transplants, composite tissue allotransplantation is not life-saving, and its primary aim is to increase a patient’s quality of life, e.g., by having a more normal appearance and a sense of wholeness.
+Unlike most solid organ transplantations, e.g., kidney and heart transplants, composite tissue allotransplantation is not life-saving, and its primary aim is to increase a patient’s quality of life, e.g., by having a more normal appearance and a sense of wholeness.
 In the case of facial transplantations in particular, there is a large potential psychosocial benefit of successful surgery.
-Moreover, it is hoped that function may be better following composite tissue transplantation than with alternative interventions e.g., grasping and lifting after hand transplants and basic functions such as blinking and mouth closure after facial transplants.
+Moreover, it is hoped that function, eg, grasping and lifting after hand transplants and blinking and mouth closure after face transplants, may be better following composite tissue transplantation than with alternative interventions.
 In addition, in the case of face transplantation, the procedure may be less traumatic than “traditional” facial reconstructive surgery using the patient’s own tissue.
 For example, traditional procedures often involve dozens of operations whereas facial transplantation involves only a few operations.

 Composite tissue allotransplantation is associated with potential challenges and risks as well as potential benefits.
 Patients who undergo face or hand transplantation must adhere to a lifelong regimen of immunosuppressive drugs.
 Risks of immunosuppression include acute and chronic rejection, opportunistic infection that may be life-threatening and metabolic disorders such as diabetes, kidney damage and lymphoma.
 There are also potential adverse impacts on quality of life including the need to commit to a lifetime immunosuppression regimen.
-Other challenges include the need to actively participate in intensive physical therapy in order to obtain functionality and the potential for frustration and disappointment if functionality does not meet expectations.
+Other challenges include the need to actively participate in intensive physical therapy to obtain functionality and the potential for frustration and disappointment if functionality does not meet expectations.
 Moreover, there is the potential for allograft loss, which would lead to additional procedures in hand transplant patients, and there are limited reconstructive options for facial transplantation patients.
 Furthermore, in the case of hand transplants, there is a risk that functional ability e.g., grasping and lifting objects, may be lower than with a prosthetic hand, especially compared to newer electronic prosthetic devices.
 Due to the importance of selecting candidates who can withstand these physical and mental challenges, potential hand and face transplant recipients undergo extensive screening for both medical and psychosocial suitability.

 POLICYComposite tissue allotransplantation of the hand and/or face is considered investigational.